 5. Click CustomColour to open the CustomColour tool.

 The CustomColour tool allows you to bring your vision to life and design your dream bike just the way you want it.
 It provides you with countless customised paint options, so that you can create a bike that is indelibly yours.
 There are literally thousands of colour combinations to choose from, so go ahead, and let your imagination run wild.

 This handy tool offers almost unlimited customisation to help you design your dream Ribble bike.
-Each time you select a different option on the builder the image will change to reflect your current selections.
-Plus, you can also download an image of your completed masterpiece to share with family and friends too!
+Each time you select an option the image will change to reflect your current selections.
+Plus, you can also download an image of your completed masterpiece to show off to friends and family too!

 Step 1.
 Paint Finish